Puppet-Finland/vagrant-files/README.md

         ├── init.ps1
         └── openvpn.cer

-Vagrant syncs the contents of "bootstrap/common" to the remote host.
-The "bootstrap/linux/init.sh" (shell) or "bootstrap/windows/init.ps1" (PowerShell) scripts will get added to EC2 user data and are run when the instance launches.
-The OSFAMILY environment variable will determine which script to run.
+The value of EC2_USER_DATA environment variable will determine the script to run on the host.
+Variables SYNC_LOCAL and SYNC_REMOTE determine which local and remote directories are used for synced folders.

-Once you're done setting up your deployment scripts run
+Once you're done setting up your deployment scripts and .env file, run

     $ FQDN=server.domain.com vagrant up